HL7/davinci-ecdx/input/pagecontent/solicited-unsolicited-attachments.md

 #### Example Scenarios

-1. A set of pre-defined rules, made by the <span class="bg-success" markdown="1">Payer or state mandates</span><!-- new-content -->, necessitates that the Provider submit additional information without a specific request.
+1. A set of pre-defined rules, made by the Payer or state mandates , necessitates that the Provider submit additional information without a specific request.
 2. A Provider believes the Payer will need additional information to process a claim.
 3. A Provider is under review and must provide additional documentation for all claims.